 Checking Fuel Oil Supply and Circulating Pumps

 The fuel oil supply pump and circulating pump are key to the system.
 Before starting the main engine, verify they're working correctly.
-If the engine stopped on heavy fuel oil, keep the circulating pump and fuel heaters running.
+If the engine had previously stopped on heavy fuel oil, keep the circulating pump and fuel heaters running.
 This maintains the fuel at the right temperature and viscosity.
 Ensure the pumps operate at the correct pressures and flow rates as per the manufacturer's guidelines.

 Verifying Fuel Oil Pressures, Temperatures, and Flowmeters